huggingface/datasets/README.md

 </p>

 <h3 align="center">
-<p> Datasets and Metrics for Natural Language Processing in NumPy, Pandas, PyTorch and TensorFlow 2.0
+<p> Datasets and Metrics for Natural Language Processing
+<p> in PyTorch, TensorFlow 2.0, NumPy and Pandas,
 </h3>

 🤗 `nlp` is a lightweight and extensible library to easily share and access datasets and evaluation metrics for Natural Language Processing (NLP).

-`nlp` has many interesting features (beside easy share and access to datasets/metrics):
+`nlp` has many interesting features (beside easy sharing and accessing datasets/metrics):

 - Build-in interoperability with Numpy, Pandas, PyTorch and Tensorflow 2
-- A small and fast library with a transparent and pythonic API
+- Lightweight and fast with a transparent and pythonic API
 - Strive on large datasets: `nlp` naturally frees the user from RAM memory limitation, all datasets are memory-mapped on drive by default.
-- Smart caching with an intelligent tf.data-like cache: never wait for your data to process several times
+- Smart caching: never wait for your data to process several times

-`nlp` currently provides access to ~100 NLP datasets and ~10 metrics and let the community very easily add new datasets and metrics.
+`nlp` currently provides access to ~100 NLP datasets and ~10 evaluation metrics and is designed to let the community easily add and share new datasets and evaluation metrics.

-`nlp` originated from a fork of the awesome [`TensorFlow Datasets`](https://github.com/tensorflow/datasets) and the HuggingFace team want to deeply thank the TensorFlow Datasets team behind this amazing library and user API.
+`nlp` originated from a fork of the awesome [`TensorFlow Datasets`](https://github.com/tensorflow/datasets) and the HuggingFace team want to deeply thank the TensorFlow Datasets team for building this amazing library and user API.

 # Installation